 The Credit Agreement currently terminates on April 20, 2019.
 The Credit Agreement provides that the termination date may be extended, if the parties agree.
-Alternatively, the State is permitted to replace the Credit Agreement with another comparable agreement or agreements with any other liquidity facility provider provided that such substitution meets all required qualifications set forth in the CP Program Resolution, including, but not limited to, written evidence from each rating agency (two at a minimum) which, at the request of the State, is then rating the Notes and which is then also rating the provider (or its guarantor) of the proposed substitute liquidity facility to the effect that the substitution of the Liquidity Facility will not by itself result in a withdrawal, suspension, or reduction of its ratings of the Notes from those which then prevail.
+Alternatively, the State is permitted to replace the Credit Agreement with another comparable agreement or agreements with any other liquidity facility provider provided that such substitution meets all required qualifications set forth in the Note Program Resolution, including, but not limited to, written evidence from each rating agency (two at a minimum) which, at the request of the State, is then rating the Notes and which is then also rating the provider (or its guarantor) of the proposed substitute liquidity facility to the effect that the substitution of the Liquidity Facility will not by itself result in a withdrawal, suspension, or reduction of its ratings of the Notes from those which then prevail.

-The State has delivered a promissory note (Promissory Notes) to the Liquidity Facility Provider evidencing its obligation to repay all Advances.
+The State has delivered a promissory note (Promissory Note) to the Liquidity Facility Provider evidencing its obligation to repay all Advances.
 The Promissory Note ranks equally with the Notes and is payable solely from Program Income deposited into the Subordinated Debt Service Fund, as provided for in the resolutions authorizing the Notes.
-Likewise, new Promissory Notes would be issued to the provider of any substituted Liquidity Facility.
-Any such substituted Liquidity Facility Agreement may have covenants, events of default, conditions to borrowing and other provisions different from those referred to above for the existing Liquidity Facility.
+Likewise, a new Promissory Note would be issued to the provider of any substituted Liquidity Facility.
+Any such substituted Liquidity Facility Agreement may have covenants, events of default, conditions to borrowing and other provisions different from those referred to above for the existing Liquidity Facility, and the Notes are not required to be tendered in connection with the delivery of such substitute Liquidity Facility, as long as it meets the requirements of the Note Program Resolution.